baruchlogic/textbook/unit-3/chapter-2.md

 <br> ________
 <br> r V s

 This rule might seem a little more complicated at first, but it should be rather intuitive once you grasp it.
 The key is to think of the disjunction p V q as saying, “Either p is the case, or q is the case.”
-Then p -> r tells us that “If p is the case, then r is the case,” and q -> s tells us that “If q is the case, then is the case.”
-So, since p V q a disjunction, we don’t know whether p or q is the case.
+Then p -> r tells us that “If p is the case, then r is the case,” and q -> s tells us that “If q is the case, then s is the case.”
+So, since p V q is a disjunction, we don’t know whether p or q is the case.
 But either way, we know that one or the other must be true, and if it’s p, then r is true, and it’s q, then s is true.
 So altogether, these three statements imply r V s.

 Thinking metaphorically again, you can imagine that you’re either going to board the train at station p or station q.
 If you board at p, then you’ll get off at r.
 If you board at q, then you’ll get off at s.
 You don’t know which one you will board at, but you know you will end up at either station r or station s.